 ‘The charm of Porto is obvious.
 In some way, it is an eccentric city.
 Porto has a unique character: an established city, with well-known architects, with a recognized culture.
 Thus, it will not be just a single building that will put the city on the map, the city itself is already on the map.’

-Rem Koolhaas, Casa da Música’s Architect
+Rem Koolhaas, Architect of Casa da Música.

-Porto, Portugal.
-From its stunning Beaux-Arts station to its cool bars serving Porto’s signature drink, this charming city combines the best of old and new.
-(Nell McShane Wulfhart, NY Times)
+Beaux-Arts station, to its cool bars that serve the drink that is Porto’s invitation-letter, this charming city combines the best of the old and the new. ‘(Nell McShane Wulfhart, NY Times).

-See also ‘People came to make noise ‘: Porto’s abandoned mall turned underground music hub’, by Joel Barnett (The Guardian)
+See also ‘People came to make noise ‘: Porto’s abandoned mall turned underground music hub’, by Joel Barnett (The Guardian).

-See also ‘Alternative Porto Guide’, by Kami (Kami and the rest of the world)
+See also ‘Alternative Porto Guide’, by Kami (Kami and the rest of the world).